uit-no/python-course-2018/session-3/part-4.md

 Write a function in one module and import it into another module.

-# Exercise 3.3: Structuring projects
+# Exercise: Structuring projects

-We will take one big script which also imports modules from pip and structure it and move dependencies to requirements.txt or Pipfile.
+As an exercise we will improve an [example script](structuring-exercise/example.py).

+- First discuss the possible problems with this script.
-- Collect code into functions.
+- Collect all code into functions.
 Discuss why.
-- Collect functions into modules.
+- Collect reusable functions into modules.
 Discuss why.
-- Collect dependencies into `requirements.txt`.
+- If you introduce external dependencies, collect the dependencies into `requirements.txt`.
 Discuss why.
 - Check your code with `pycodestyle`.

-Discuss and motivate the:
+Together we will discuss and motivate this structure:

 ```python
 if __name__ == '__main__':